kunjsharma/adapt-custom-completion/README.md

 ### Limitations

 Developed to work with framework, `properties.schema` requires to edit compatiblity with authoring tool.
-Contributors are welcome.

 ----------------------------
 **Version:**  1.0.1